All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Safety Considerations

-• The IGF-1 optimization window.
+• The IGF-1 improvement window.
 The relationship between IGF-1 and health outcomes follows a U-shaped or J-shaped curve.
 Both very low and very high IGF-1 are associated with increased mortality in epidemiological studies.
 The sweet spot is the upper-normal range.
 Exceeding the reference range increases cancer risk without proportional health benefits.

 • Individual genetic variation.
 Polymorphisms in the GH receptor gene (notably the d3-GHR variant) affect receptor sensitivity.
 Some individuals are more responsive to GH signaling than others.
-This is one reason why biomarker-guided dosing is essential rather than fixed protocols.
+This is one reason why biomarker-guided dosing is important rather than fixed protocols.

 Frequently Asked Questions